Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Approach

-We use a shield defined in terms of the verified selector $\phi_{opt}$ on a controller family computed by Algorithm~\ref{algo: verify_linear_controller_family_sketch} to monitor and ensure the safety of a neural network controller, $\pi_{nn}$.
-Algorithm \ref{algo: shield} describes the operation of the shield.
-Given a neural network controller $\pi_{nn}$, a linear controller family $\Pi_l^k$, synthesized selector $\phi_{opt}$, noise used for verification $\hat{w}'$, the real noise of system $\hat{w}$, and the state at step $t$, $s_t$, Algorithm~\ref{algo: shield} returns a shielded action $\hat{a}_t$. $\mathtt{Region}$ is a function computing all possible states allowed by given state $s$ and noise $w$ where $w \in [\epsilon_l, \epsilon_u], \mathtt{Region}(s, w) = \{s' | s' - s \in [\epsilon_l, \epsilon_u]\}$.
-In the DRL training process, the neural controller predicts actions and executes these actions on a system.
-The neural controller learns from the reward that is associated with different actions during training.
-To apply the shield during training, before an action is executed, we apply Algorithm~\ref{algo: shield} to enforce the chosen action is safe.
+Algorithm \ref{algo:shield} summarizes the operation of a shield.
+Given a neural network controller $\nnctrl$, a linear controller family $\lcf$, synthesized selector $\phiopt$, the verified noise $\vnoise$, the real noise of system $\sysnoise$, and a state $s_t$, Algorithm~\ref{algo:shield} returns a shielded action $\safea{t}$. $\region{s}{w}$ in line 6 is a function computing all possible states allowed by given state $s$ and noise $w \in [\lb{w}, \ub{w}]$. $\region{s}{w}= \{s' | (s' - s) \in [\lb{w}, \ub{w}]\}$.
+We apply Algorithm~\ref{algo:shield} to enforce the chosen action is safe.
 A particularly important instance of this approach is when $\sum_{i=1}^M \hat{p}_t = M$ as formalized by the Theorem~\ref{trm:soundness_of_shield}.

-\begin{theorem} (Soundness of Shield) If $\sum_{i=1}^M \hat{p}_t = M$, $s_0 \in \mathcal{R}_0$, and $\forall t < M$, $a_t$ is generated by Algorithm~\ref{algo: shield}, then $\forall t \leq M, s_t \notin S_u$. \end{theorem}
+\begin{theorem} (Soundness of Shield) If $\sum_{i=1}^M \hat{p}_t = M$, $s_0 \in \mathcal{R}_0$, and $\forall t < M$, $\safea{t}$ is generated by Algorithm~\ref{algo:shield}, then $\forall t \leq M, s_t \notin S_u$. \end{theorem}

 \begin{proof} See \ref{sec: soundness_of_shield} \end{proof}